kaustubhhakim/atmodeller/docs/index.rst

 Atmodeller Documentation
 ########################

-| Author: Dan J. Bower
+| Lead author: Dan J. Bower
 | Institute of Geochemistry and Petrology
+| Department of Earth and Planetary Sciences
 | ETH Zurich, Switzerland

-*Atmodeller* is available at https://github.com/ExPlanetology/atmodeller

-If you use *Atmodeller* please cite :cite:t:`BTT25`
+*Atmodeller* is available at https://github.com/ExPlanetology/atmodeller.
+If you use *Atmodeller* please cite :cite:t:`BTT25`.
+An accompanying ArXiv preprint is available at `2507.00499 <https://arxiv.org/abs/2507.00499>`_.

+Atmodeller was created as part of a SERI-funded ERC Starting grant '2ATMO' granted to P. Sossi (Contract no. MB22.00033), with additional funding provided through a Swiss National Science Foundation (SNSF) Eccellenza Professorship (#203668).

 .. toctree::
    :maxdepth: 2